kvibber/share-classicly/README.md

 ## Installation

-Install the plugin and activate it.
+Add `share-classicly.zip` from the latest release using your plugin dashboard, or unzip it yourself and upload the `share-classicly` folder to `wp-content/plugins/`, or (once it's approved) install it from the ClassicPress Plugin Directory.

+Then just activate it.
+Nothing else special is needed.

 ## Changelog